 The co-chairs will keep the working group on track by reviewing progress relative to the deliverables.
 Any new ideas about deliverables or work that the co-chairs deem to be outside the scope of the WG defined here will be referred back to the GORC IG to determine if a new WG should be formed.

 The working group case statement will be disseminated to RDA mailing lists and communities of practice related to Commons development that are identified by the GORC IG in an effort to cast a wide net and attract a diverse, multi-disciplinary membership.
-Similarly, when appropriate, draft outputs will also be published to relevant stakeholders and mailing lists to encourage broad community feedback.
+The GORC Benchmarking effort is also being facilitated by the RDA Secretariat, providing a strong intersection with the EOSC community - this will provide an additional level of community engagement.
+Similarly, the CODATA GOSC work, and the associated coordination of both efforts by the Data Together group, will provide additional engagement and outreach to the WDS and GO FAIR communities.
+When appropriate, draft outputs will also be published to relevant stakeholders and mailing lists to encourage broad community feedback, this will include both the GORC WG and GORC IG membership.
+When appropriate we will ask members of the WG to reach out to their own networks.

 - Adoption Plan